Plasmodiophora brassicae

 Plasmodiophora brassicae is a soilborne organism that is best known for its high economic impact on Brassica oil and vegetable crops.
 It infects 30 different cruciferous plants, which consists of up to 16 crop species, 9 ornamentals, and 5 weeds.
-The fungus on those plants causes a disease referred to as clubroot.
+The fungus-like organisms on those plants causes a disease referred to as clubroot.

 Taxonomy

 Plasmodiophora brassicae was once referred to as a slime mold but was then transferred to the Phytomyxea group.

 Description

 Plasmodiophora brassicae exhibits two main forms within its life cycle.
 It is either a spore that is ready to infect roots or it becomes a persistent spore in the soil.
 That, or the fungus can become a somewhat mobile zoospore, which is a spindle shaped biflagellate cell.

 Life cycle

 Plasmodiophora brassicae life cycle consists of two main phases.
 Phase one is a sporangial stage which will lead to a short-lived zoospore.
 Stage two leads to a sporogenic phase which creates persistent resting spores.
 Within the two phases P. brassicae has three distinct stages within its lifecycle.
 Starting with survival within the soil, from there it will find a host and infect the root hairs of the plant, and finally it will start the cortical infection.